-I had in the past I kept looking for vacancies from time to time as it was somewhere I had always thought it would be a role that would be perfect me as I had loved working with children and adults in previous jobs, but I actually got told Amber Family were looking for new staff by word of mouth and I applied straight away.
+I had in the past kept looking for vacancies from time to time as it was somewhere I had always thought would be an employer that would be perfect for me as I had loved working with children and adults in previous jobs, but I actually got told Amber Family were looking for new staff by word of mouth and I applied straight away.

-I heard about the job from current employees of Amber who had told me how much they enjoyed the job and that it was a family friendly job, which was key to myself with having young children.
+I heard about the job from current employees of Amber who had told me how much they enjoyed the job and that it was family-friendly, which was key to me with having young children.

 The interview process was good it was relaxed and friendly not at all like other more formal interviews and I immediately felt at ease.
 I found it was more like a general chat rather than questions fired at you, which was a good way to get to know each other.
 There was lots of information given about what the role involved and I felt relaxed enough to ask questions of my own.

-Its probably the only time I have ever enjoyed a job interview but I really did enjoy my interview for Amber, Gill and Lauren put me at ease straight away and I liked the fact they gave me the opportunity to ask them questions instead of the other way around, I left my interview feeling like I had been given plenty of information about the role I was applying for.
+It’s probably the only time I have ever enjoyed a job interview but I did enjoy my interview with Gill and Lauren.
+They put me at ease straight away and I liked the fact they gave me the opportunity to ask them questions instead of the other way around, I left my interview feeling like I had been given plenty of information about the role I was applying for.

-I enjoyed the shadow shifts, it is a good way of seeing the day to day running of Amber Family, staff were friendly and I felt able to ask lots of questions and I liked the fact I was not thrown in at the deep end and as it was relaxed I took in more information.
-I always left a shadow shift thinking I was looking forward till the next one I had enjoyed it so much.
+I enjoyed the shadow shifts, it is a good way of seeing the day-to-day running of Amber Family, staff were friendly and I felt able to ask lots of questions I liked the fact I was not thrown in at the deep end and as it was relaxed I took in more information.
+I always left a shadow shift thinking I was looking forward to the next one I had enjoyed it so much.
 In the interview it was explained that the shadow shift was not only a good way to see if I would be right for the role but for me to also see if it was something I would like to go forward with too, which was a good way and took the pressure off.
-Unfortunately, Covid lockdown happened so it took a while to start properly.
+Unfortunately, the Covid lockdown happened so it took a while to start properly.

-After the interview I received an email a few days later to inform me that I was invited to complete 3 shadow shifts consisting of a 4, 8 & 13 hour shift, working a shift in each of the 3 houses.
-On arrival of shifts I found the support staff welcoming and approachable, at times it was hard to receive the information needed due to staff having to deal with the parents needs but the staff I worked with on the shadow shifts helped me a lot.
+After the interview, I received an email a few days later informing me that I was invited to complete 3 shadow shifts consisting of a 4, 8 & 13-hour shift, working a shift in each of the 3 houses.
+On arrival for my shift, I found the support staff welcoming and approachable, at times it was hard to receive the information needed due to staff having to deal with the parent’s needs but the staff I worked with on the shadow shifts helped me a lot.

 I feel my induction session with Amber was done well.
 The individual induction folder I was given had all the information I needed about working at Amber, their policies and procedures and training, it even included the latest NHS guidelines.
 During my induction I got to meet other colleagues who were starting at the same time as me along with several different members of staff who delivered the induction.

-I love my job and as I prefer nights I don’t think I miss out getting to know the families on a day to day basis as I find that the times when its quiet and everyone is a sleep I have the time to sit and talk to a mum one to one in the middle of the night feeding or if they need anything or just a chat so in some ways I get to know them better I suppose.
+I love my job and as I prefer nights I don’t think I miss out on getting to know the families on a day-to-day basis as I find that the times when it’s quiet and everyone is asleep I have the time to sit and talk to a mum one to one in the middle of the night feeding or if they need anything or just a chat so in some ways I get to know them better I suppose.

 I absolutely love my job as a support worker for Amber.
 No shift is ever the same and I love getting to know and supporting the families.
 I think it’s really lovely working for a company that appreciates and treats their staff well.
 I look forward to coming to work each shift which is not something I’ve felt for a long time before starting at Amber.